graphhopper/graphhopper/docs/core/profiles.md

 ```

-Selecting a custom profile also works the same way as selecting a standard profile.
+Selecting a custom profile also works like selecting a standard profile.
 In our example just add `profile=my_custom_profile`
 to your routing request.
-Also setting up hybrid- or speed-mode works the same way, simply use the `profiles_ch/lm` sections
+To set up hybrid- or speed-mode, simply use the `profiles_ch/lm` sections and add the name of
-and add the name of your custom profile.
+your custom profile (just like you do for standard profiles).

 ## Inheritance between Custom Profiles